 - 5 large green onions

-- 200 g/ 7 oz sugar snap peas
+- 7 oz sugar snap peas

-- 1 cup corn, canned or frozen
+- 1 cup corn from a can or frozen

-- 200 g/ 7 oz rice noodles
+- 7 oz rice noodles

 - 1 teaspoon sesame oil